almostengr/nsbe-mp.org/docs/nsbejr.md

-NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT at the H. Councill Trenholm Hall (<a href="https://maps.app.goo.gl/yewCMgbe3Ymut5wk7" target="_blank">1200 University Drive North, Montgomery, AL 36106</a>) on the campus of Alabama State University.
+NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT at the H. Councill Trenholm Hall (<a href="https://maps.app.goo.gl/yewCMgbe3Ymut5wk7" target="_blank">1200 University Drive North, Montgomery, AL 36106</a>) on the campus of Alabama State University, in Montgomery, Alabama.

 ## Membership Dues

 NSBE Jr Membership dues are $5 for grades K-8 and $10 for grades 9-12.
-Membership dues are paid yearly.
+The membership year starts on August 1 and ends on July 31 of each year.

 ### Purchase NSBE Jr Membership